 Principals and other qualified administrators shall use the ADOM Teacher Observation Tool in performing teacher observations.
-This process involves at least 2-3 observations per year of at least 20-30 minutes in length using the provided tool.
+This form includes versions for teachers in early education, elementary schools, and secondary schools.
+The observation process involves at least 2-3 observations per year of at least 20-30 minutes in length using the provided tool.
 The observation process culminates with a Summative Evaluation at the end of the school year (see 808.14).
 Administrators must access and submit the observation tool through the platform designated by the OCS (currently GoogleForms) or complete/submit an Observation Log.
 Copies of the observation forms must be maintained in digital or hard copy form (see Appendix A).